Capital meets vision.

 • Attend monthly/quarterly board meetings

-• Provide strategic guidance and network introductions
+• Provide strategic guidance

 • Assist with subsequent fundraising